 • Tenderness over the heel or medial arch and into the forefoot

-• Generalised ache during the day or at night
+• Generalized ache during the day or at night

-Based on someones subjective complaints its fairly easy to come up with a diagnosis for plantar fascitis.
+Based on someones subjective complaints its fairly easy to come up with a diagnosis for plantar fasciitis.
 A regulated health care professional should do an objective examination to confirm the diagnosis.
-Looking at the foot structure and mechanics, palpations for tenderness and gait analysis.
+Looking at the foot structure and mechanics, palpation for tenderness and gait analysis.

 As with any soft tissue condition, not having early intervention to the condition, plantar fascitis can lead to chronic heel pain, bones spurs and have a major affect on regular activities.
 It may also lead to pain in other area such as ankles, knees, hips, and the spine.

-Plantar fascitis responds to conventional rehabilation treatment.
+Plantar fasciitis responds to conventional rehabilitation treatment.
 The KEY as with any soft tissue injury is early diagnosis and treatment.
 Treatment may include some or all of the following.

 • Therapies: Physiotherapy, Chiropractic, Massage Therapy